 Welcome back to Highlander Season 1.
-Spoilers ahead if you continue reading.
+Spoilers ahead through the current episode if you continue reading.

 THE QUICK & CLEAN SUMMARY:

 The episode contains violence (duh) and a few swear words.